irevived1/irevived1.github.io/_posts/2016-10-19-vigenere_cipher.markdown

 Again, thanks to some property of English, the letter of coincidence will be approximately 6.7 percent.
 How does that help?

-It means that 6.7 percent will determine of a text is english.
+It means that 6.7 percent will determine if a text is english.
 If you calculate a text that is non-english for its coincidence, you can barely get to 4 percent.

 ```